-Western Water will soon be harvesting treated stormwater generated in the new Atherstone residential estate south of Melton.
+Western Water completed a stormwater harvesting project in the Atherstone residential estate south of Melton.

 Town(s): Melton South